onepub-dev/nginx-le/cli/README.md

 | :---------------- | ---|
 | nginx-le start| The simplest method. `nginx-le config` will create a container.
 Use `nginx-le start` and `nginx-le stop` to start/stop the container.
 | docker start | `nginx-le config` will create a container.
 Use `docker start` and `docker stop` to start/stop the container.
 | docker-compose up | `docker-compose up` will create and start the container.
 You must specify a number of environment variables and volumes in the docker-compose.yaml file to configure Nginx-LE.
 You must have started the container with `docker-compose` at least once before running `nginx-le config`.
 Use `docker-compose up` and `docker-compose down` to start/stop the container.
+Technically you don't need to run `nginx-le config` if you are using docker-compose.
+Running the config command is required if you want to use the other nginx-le commands but for many users this won't be necessary.

 The `config` command saves each of the entered settings so that you don't have to pass them when running other commands.

 ## Content Provider
-The configure command also lets you setup how the content is to be served.
+The configure command lets you set how the content is to be served.

 Nginx-LE supports four types of Content Providers